 Our research is mainly in the areas of bioinorganic chemistry and chemical biology or industrial biotechnology.
 We are driven by the excitement of discovering fundamental mechanisms of catalysis in biology, and the possibilities for exploiting biocatalysis in new ways for chemical synthesis.

 In parallel we are excited by the interface between academic discovery and technology innovation.
-We have developed and patented a H2-driven approach to biocatalysis, known as the HydRegen system.
+We have developed and patented a H2-driven approach to heterogeneous biocatalysis, known as the HydRegen system.
 This bridges the advantages of clean, metal-driven hydrogenations and selective biocatalysis under mild conditions.
 By immobilising all the enzymes for a desired C=X bond reduction on a carbon support, we enable heterogeneous biocatalytic hydrogenations which can be readily translated into continuous flow processes.
-We have extended this to biocatalytic deuterium insertion, and to chemo-bio catalytic cascades.
-With significant funding from Innovate UK, EPSRC and BBSRC, and close industrial collaborations, we are taking these areas forward towards commercialisation on a project led by Dr Holly Reeve.
+We have extended this to biocatalytic deuterium insertion, to H2-driven flavin recycling, to continuous flow reactors and to chemo-bio catalytic cascades.
+With significant funding from Innovate UK, EPSRC and BBSRC, and close industrial collaborations, we are taking some of these areas forward to commercialisation.
+The company HydRegen was spun out from the University of Oxford in 2021 with former group member, Dr Holly Reeve, as CEO.
+Within the Vincent group, we continue to innovate in the biocatalysis area.